1. Assertions¶

 function assertExtendsClass(string $parent, mixed $subject[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if $subject does not extend the

-or a class name as
+$parent class.
+The $subject may be an object or a class name as

 if